-Equipment which operates for long periods of time may develop problems.
+Any equipment operating for as many hours a day are likely to have problems now and then.
 Below are possible problems and suggested solutions.
 If you have a problem not listed and do not know what to do, contact Despatch Industries at our toll free Help Line 800-473-7373.

 Difficulty Probable Cause Suggested Remedy Failure to heat No power Check power source and/or oven and wall fuses.
 Broken or frayed cord Replace with new cord.
-Burned out heater Replace heater (see warranty.)
-Protocol [TM] malfunction Replace controller.
-Loose wire connections Disconnect power and check connections behind control panel.
-Slow heat up Improperly loaded Reduce load or redistribute load in chamber.
+Burned out heater Replace heater (see warranty) Protocol TM malfunction Replace controller Loose wire connections Disconnect power and check connections behind control panel.
+Slow heat up Improperly loaded Reduce load d or redistribute load in chamber.
 Low line voltage Supply sufficient power and proper connections.
 Check for circuit overload.
-Heating element(s) are burned out Replace burned out element (see warranty statement.)
+Heating element(s) are burned out Replace burned out element (see warranty statement, back page).
 240 volt oven is connected to a 208V line Raise line voltage to a 240 volt line.
 Fan motor failure Replace fan motor.
 Frequent heater element out Harmful fumes generated by load Increase vent opening or discontinue process.
 Spillage or splattering of material on heater elements Disconnect power and clean oven chamber and elements.
-Overheating oven Check the Hi-Limit.
+Overheating oven Check the Hi-limit.